Astroturfing: Effectiveness

-In the book Grassroots for Hire: Public Affairs Consultants in American Democracy, Edward Walker defines "astroturfing" as public participation that is perceived as heavily incented, as fraudulent (claims are attributed to those who did not make such statements), or as an elite campaign masquerading as a mass movement.
+In the book Grassroots for Hire: Public Affairs Consultants in American Democracy, Edward Walker defines "astroturfing" as public participation that is perceived as heavily invented, as fraudulent (claims are attributed to those who did not make such statements), or as an elite campaign masquerading as a mass movement.
 Although not all campaigns by professional grassroots lobbying consultants meet this definition, the book finds that the elite-sponsored grassroots campaigns often fail when they are not transparent about their sources of sponsorship and/or fail to develop partnerships with constituencies that have an independent interest in the issue.
 Walker highlights the case of Working Families for Wal-Mart, in which the campaign's lack of transparency led to its demise.

 A study published in the Journal of Business Ethics examined the effects of websites operated by front groups on students.
 It found that astroturfing was effective at creating uncertainty and lowering trust about claims, thereby changing perceptions that tend to favor the business interests behind the astroturfing effort.
 The New York Times reported that "consumer" reviews are more effective, because "they purport to be testimonials of real people, even though some are bought and sold just like everything else on the commercial Internet."
 Some organizations feel that their business is threatened by negative comments, so they may engage in astroturfing to drown them out.
 Online comments from astroturfing employees can also sway the discussion through the influence of groupthink.